Open to Export: Export Action Plan

-The 'Export Action Plan' is an online planning tool on Open to Export that allows businesses to take ownership of their international strategy.
-It asks companies to answer questions and set actions along the five simple steps to export success, from getting started to delivery and documentation.
+The 'Export Action Plan' is an online planning tool on Open to Export that sets goals for businesses along the five simple steps to export success, from getting started to delivery and documentation.
 Once completed, the company can download a PDF report of their export strategy, which they can take to their bank, adviser, or submit to Open to Export's quarterly competitions.

 Export Action Plan Competitions

 Open to Export runs quarterly competitions encouraging businesses to complete their 'Export Action Plans'.
 10 finalists are invited to a showcase final, with one winner being selected by a panel of expert judges to win a cash prize and further support prizes towards the implementation of their plans.

-Open to Export has run eight UK-only competitions and one global competition - the 'Open to Export International Business Awards'.
+Open to Export has run eight UK-only competitions and one global competition – the 'Open to Export International Business Awards'.
 The Open to Export International Business Awards were run with the support of the World Trade Organisation and the International Chamber of Commerce.
 The Institute of Export & International Trade were named a 'Small Business Champion' by the WTO and ICC upon the completion of the competition.

-The 10th Export Action Plan competition was opened in November 2019 and companies have until 25 January to enter.
+The 10th Export Action Plan competition was opened in November 2019.